icinganalysis/icinganalysis.github.io/content/NACA-TN-1393.md

 An "observed distribution" line from "reference 8" forms an increasing "S" curve.
 A Langmuir "B" distribution approximates the observed distribution, while a Langmuir "E" distriubtion is notable wider.](images/naca-tn-1393/distributions.png)

-The code used to make the figure is available in the file "naca-tn-1393.py" [^6].

 ###"Tentative" Design Values